 The Group can elect, subject to certain conditions, to convert all or any portion of the Convertible Loan principal and accrued interest outstanding for newly issued shares of the Group at the then current market price of the shares on the TSX or any other recognized exchange (including the WSE) nominated by the Group and which is acceptable to the EBRD and on which its shares are and will be listed or quoted, as required by the exchange rules.
 The EBRD can also at any time, and on multiple occasions elect to convert all or any portion of the Convertible Loan principal and accrued interest outstanding for newly issued shares of the Group at the then current market price of the shares on the TSX or any other recognized exchange (including the WSE) nominated by the Group and which is acceptable to the EBRD and on which its shares are and will be listed or quoted.
+The then current market price of the shares on the TSX or any other recognized exchange (including the WSE) nominated by the Group and which is acceptable to the EBRD and on which its shares are and will be listed or quoted.
 The conversion amount is restricted such that the number of shares issued would result in EBRD holding a maximum of 5% of the issued share capital of the Group.
 Conditions to conversion include a requirement for substantially all of the Group's assets and operations to be located and carried out in the EBRD countries of operations.